lnbits/appimage_phoenixd_install/README.md

 # Fresh Lunanode VPS LNBits Install with Phoenixd with url/https
+Creates a fresh LNbits install, with Phoenixd and url/https on a VPS.
+We use lunanode.com because.
 See below for useful `screen` commands used in the tutorial.

 ### Installing LNbits